tsongtheng/Social-Profiles/README.md

 6. On your computer, open your text editor, and go to **src** directory (folder).

    Inside you will find **Profiles** directory, click on `Profiles.js`.
 You will see an array of objects, each one represents a name, imageLink and social account links of someone.
-Copy an example object and paste it at the end, fill it out with your name, image links(you can copy any social account profile image adress and paste it) social accounts links.
+Copy an example object and paste it at the end, fill it out with your name, imageLinks(you can copy any social account profile image address and paste it) and social accounts links.

 ```js
 let Profiles = [